“A Better Way?” wants to examine the case for food co-ops in conversation with people knowledgeable in the field.

 After 14 days wait Waitrose said they were unable to provide me with “the right person to speak to” as he or she, was now abroad, even though I had offered to call the person regardless of location.
 Neither was Waitrose able to get somebody down to their new London Stratford showcase supermarket and walk me around there.
 They said it was because the local store manager could not do this, and the people who could were at their HQ miles away.
 On the other hand, I have attended an evening on London Air Quality, where a John Lewis / Waitrose official outlined some quite remarkable policies on how they would reduce emissions in their fleet, including hybrid and electrical vehicles and using gas produced from waste to power some.
 But the Local Government Authority felt that Waitrose was not yet one of their best performers.
 In the end Waitrose provided me with a written statement which I used in the documentary.

 The Co-operative Group was able to offer me with one of their busiest regional secretaries, he was very informative and gave me over 30 minutes of his time.
 In the programme a tension came up between Kate Bull and Graham Hammond on the issue of getting a loan as a co-op.
 Bull argued the Co-operative Bank was not forthcoming for loans, whilst Hammond argued they help new forming co-ops.
 Originally I had another musical interlude in the feature.
 I had edited in the Co-Op’s 2011 Join the Revolution TV and Film advertisement and music, openly available on youtube, to introduce Graham Hammond, but my contact from the Co-Op Group media department argued, to my great surprise, that the department could not approve the use, because of the artistic copyrights involved.
 It sounded rather strange to me, and perhaps they were worried that their ad was going to be misused.
-In any case I took it out again.
-You can hear or watch it here though:

 The Fair Shares Food- Co-op was quite a remarkable little place.
 I quite liked it but it does have restricted opening hours.
 I have never bought oat grains as cheaply as from them.
 In the original German version I described Fair Shares as a “remarkable store in the chaos of an urban city centre.”
 I noted, that ‘where elsewhere stores install CCTV circuit cameras and hire security guards and detectives, here is an example of a store that has none of these features, and even believes the customer’s own calculations of how much the product is she is buying.’
 Kevin said they were only once ripped off and on that occasion the customers handed the goods back.
 Still it was disappointing that they had opted for a blank boycott of Israeli goods, especially given the fact that with the co-operative Kibbutz Movement, and the associated co-operative Moshav Movement.
 I know at least one Kibbutz, that has been known to be particularly outspoken on Palestinian – Israeli issues, Kibbutz Givat Haviva (but it was only in 2008 that a Palestinian with Israeli citizenship became Israel’s first Kibbutz member).
 A blank boycott may be also detrimental to all positive forces within Israel.
 Gush Shalom, the peace campaign founded by Uri Avneri’s has for example said, that those who wish to boycott due to positions against the occupation of the West Bank, should be more specific and had issued a list to boycott specific produce from the settlements, which is now going through legal challenges in Israel.
 Whether or not boycotts themselves are a productive force is a matter of much discussion.
 My personal opinion is that the situation is a far more complex one, and that if Israel is singled out for a boycott, those who support it must ask themselves why only Israel is chosen from a plate that is full of other countries that may be held to be politically unjust.
 I had personally chosen to commit myself for many years to a Jewish Israeli – Palestinian peace village, Wahat al-Salam – Neve Shalom instead, with real people who live and work the future most of us wish for in the Middle East, and whose UK media liaison person I was (via British Friends).